Algovate/Quanta/docs/trading-guide.md

 ### ✅ DO

-- Always test in simulation mode first
+- Always test in simulation or paper trading mode first
+- Paper trading recommended for strategy validation with real data
 - Start with small position sizes
 - Monitor positions regularly
 - Use stop-losses